How to find out if you are a tax resident in Spain and what taxes you have to pay

 A proof issued by the country of origin or in which you have your main economic interest to justify that you are really resident there, and therefore you will not have to pay taxes as a resident in Spain.

 In the case that a person can obtain the so-called tax residence certificate in his or her country, the Tax Agency will not consider that person as a tax resident, even if he or she is in Spain 183 days a year.
-This certificate works according to the regulations of the agreement between Spain and that country, generated through a double taxation agreement.
+This certificate works according to the regulations of the agreement between Spain and that country, generated through a double taxation agreement, so it does not have the same interpretation in all countries.

 In addition, it is valid only and exclusively for one year.
 This means that it is valid for the year in which you apply for it, and you will have to apply for it year after year to continue participating in this exception, if you so wish and your situation applies.